ian-cho/data-prep-kit/doc/quick-start/contribute-your-own-transform.md

 - For the purpose of this tutorial, our transform will be called **digest** and the python named module is **dpk_digest**.
 Developers have some freedom in how they name their modules to the extent that the choosen name does not conflict with an existing transform name.

-- The user defined function for is tutorial is a simple annotator that uses the python hashlib package:
+- The user defined function for this tutorial is a simple annotator that uses the python hashlib package:
  ```
       hash = hashlib.new(self.algorithm)
       digest=hash.update(elt.encode('utf-8'))